List of Top 10 characters: Officer Jeff Smax

 Born Jaafs Macksun, Smax hails from a "Back worldly" parallel Earth where magic replaces the common laws of science.
 Jaffs is the son of a travelling heroine who was imprisoned and raped by an ogre.
 His mother died giving birth to Jaffs and his twin sister Rexa and the children were raised by their father who physically and sexually abused them.
 Smax eventually killed his father as he slept and he and Rexa ran away.
 They were eventually taken in by the Dwarf couple Mack and Minka.
 To earn a living Smax became a dragon-slayer.
 He was highly successful until he failed to save a young princess from a near omnipotent dragon called Morningbright.
 After that he fled to Neopolis where he changed his name to Jeff Smax and became a police officer.
 Jeff is an obtuse and slightly dimwitted police officer ashamed of his background (which tends to make him highly intolerant of fantasy/magic-based Neopolis residents) and prone to violent rages.
 His first partner was Stochastic Fats who was killed in a drug bust.
 In Top 10 #1 he is curmudgeonly and hostile to his new partner Toybox due to his inability to deal with grief.
 Despite this rocky start he and Toybox became very close friends.
-After the events of the Smax mini-series he now lives with his sister/lover Rexa in Neopolis (claiming they look alike because they are the "same species").
+After the events of the Smax miniseries he now lives with his sister/lover Rexa in Neopolis (claiming they look alike because they are the "same species").
 Smax is about eight feet tall and muscular with blue skin and white hair.
 He is almost invulnerable, super strong and can fire a blast of energy from his chest.
 Five years after the Ultima incident, Smax lives in the city with Rexa.
 After saving Toybox from the Hell Ditch Pilgrim, he is left with a lingering radiant halo, despite his argument that he is not a saint.

 Captain Steve "Jetman (formerly Jetlad)" Traynor

-A Veteran of the Neopolis PD and greatly respected.
+Steve Traynor is a veteran of the Neopolis PD.
 During World War II, at the age of 10, he was a daredevil pilot responsible for shooting down numerous German aircraft.
-After the War he was moved to Neopolis along with all other "science heroes" where he met Wulf.
+After the war he was moved to Neopolis along with all other "science heroes" where he met Wulf.
 The two men became lovers and have been together ever since, despite the fact that Traynor has still not "come out" about his sexuality to his fellow officers.
 He is one of the main characters of Top 10: The Forty-Niners.
 Five years after the Ultima incident, Traynor is fired from his position, succeeded by Major Cindercott and Hyperdog.